tjhei/deal.II-old/deal.II/contrib/umfpack/UMFPACK/README.txt

     Anderson also incorporated UMFPACK v4.0 into MATLAB, for lu, backslash (\), and forward slash (/).

+    David Bateman (Motorola) wrote the initial version of the packed complex input option, and umfpack_get_determinant.

 --------------------------------------------------------------------------------
 Files and directories in the UMFPACK distribution:
 --------------------------------------------------------------------------------